-If you take amphetamine based medications eg: dexamphetamine (Dex), methylphenidate (Ritalin) or lisdexamfetamine (Vyvanse) etc, your diet and the timing of both your food and medication intake can have an impact on the effectiveness of these medications.
+If you take amphetamine based medications eg: dexamphetamine (Dex), lisdexamfetamine (Vyvanse) your diet and the timing of both your food and medication intake can have an impact on the effectiveness of these medications.
+Note: This information also applies to methylphenidate (Ritalin).